Halicharan Narzary: Style of play

 Narzary is a left winger.
-A skillful left footed player he also has the ability to play as a right winger, cutting in on his left foot, and is able to run in on defenders or beat them with his pace and deliver some crucial crosses in the final third.
+A skillful left-footed player, he can also operate as a right winger, cutting inside onto his left foot.
+He has the ability to drive past defenders with his pace and deliver crucial crosses in the final third.
 He is also considered to be one of the best young players in the country.

 Personal life

 Narzary was born in Kokrajhar, Assam.
 During an interview, he said that his father trained him in his first step's to football.
 He also played football for his school team during his childhood.
 His father died while he was young and his mother did small chores.
 On 2 October 2019, Narzary married Geetanjali Deori of Barpeta as per the Bodo tradition at Batabari village in Kokrajhar district of Assam.